shridpant/stockie/README.md

 ## Contributing

 This project welcomes contributions and suggestions.
 Feel free to fork this repository or submit your ideas through [issues](https://github.com/shridpant/stockie/issues).
+Please carefully read and follow the [Contributor Covenant Code of Conduct](https://github.com/shridpant/stockie/blob/main/CODE_OF_CONDUCT.md) while participating in this project.

 <!-- LICENSE -->
 ## License